Heat emitting damage in skin: a thermal pathway for mechanical algesia: Methods

 \subsection{Experimental versus biological resolutions}

 The displacement's digital measurement was outputted with a $5$\,Hz rate.
 The optical camera, recording with a $50$\,fps (frames per second) rate, hence allowed a faster but less accurate monitoring of the displacement.
 Depending on the experiment, the force measurement was outputted with a $10$ to $50$\,Hz rate.
+Overall, because the total loading time of the samples up to rupture was about ten seconds, these rates of measurement were satisfactory for the general characterisation of our mechanical tests.
 The infrared camera - i.e., the core measurement of our experiments - recorded with a $50$\,fps frame rate.
 It had a resolution of $240\,\times\,320$\,pixels, with a pixel size of $80$ to $90\,\upmu$m depending on the exact camera position and focus of each experimental realisation.
 This actual pixel size, for given realisations, was calibrated by capturing a hot metallic rod of known diameter, in the same plane as the skin sample on which the camera was priorly focused.\\ To understand how significant would any heat anomaly be in terms of algesia (pain), it is important to compare the time and space resolutions of our (infrared) thermal measurements to the time and space sensibility of the human nervous system.
-Based on microscopic observations\,\cite{neurite_density} of the density $D_n$ of neurites in the human epidermis (i.e., the body extension of neurons), $D_n\sim2000$\,mm\textsuperscript{-2}, one can broadly estimate\,\cite{TVDpain1} the nominal distance between two of these neurites to be about $1/\sqrt{D_n}\sim20\,\upmu$m.
-At the surface of these neurites, the typical response time of the TRPs nociceptors to temperature jumps has also been measured\,\cite{TRP_response2,TRP_response}, with patch clamp experiments, to range from a few milliseconds to a few tens of milliseconds.
+Based on microscopic observations\,\cite{neurite_density} of the density $D_n$ of neurites in the human epidermis (i.e., the body extensions of neurons), $D_n\sim2000$\,mm\textsuperscript{-2}, one can broadly estimate\,\cite{TVDpain1} the nominal distance between two of these neurites to be about $1/\sqrt{D_n}\sim20\,\upmu$m.
+At the surface of these neurites, the typical response time of some of the TRPs nociceptors to temperature jumps has also been measured\,\cite{TRP_response2,TRP_response}, with patch clamp experiments, to range from a few milliseconds to a few tens of milliseconds.
 Thus, our experimental resolution in space ($\sim85\,\upmu$m) and time ($1/50$\, Hz $=20\,$ms) should be rather close, yet slightly coarser, to that of neural sensing in the human skin.
 Any significant temperature change (i.e., as per the TRPs sensitivity) recorded by our set-up should then be able to initiate action potential in a live biological system.
 Oppositely, our infrared camera could miss some of the most accurate details available to the actual neural system on the smallest spatial and temporal scales.